 NEWS FLASH: We are currently working on a massive 2.0 upgrade to the Android dictionary app that has been more than three years in the making.
-The free dictionary upgrade will include thousands of new Thai words suggested by dictionary users over the past three years, as well as all the features, categories, and vocabulary of our new Thai Phrasebook app.
-That means you will get Full-Text Power Search, thousands of complete, ready-to-use customizable phrases divided into 250+ practical categories like "Hotel," "Ordering Food," "Renting a Place," and "Price Haggling," and a Favorites feature that lets you save and organize words and phrases you are learning.
-Plus the 2.0 upgrade will include thousands of new Thai words suggested by dictionary users over the past three years.
-In this 2.0 dictionary release we also hope to finally free ourselves from Google Play Licensing, which is unreliable and inconvenient for a small percent of customers and also a support burden for us.
-This release will also address many device-specific Thai text drawing problems because we will no longer rely on Google's flaky and ever-changing support for Thai.
+The free 2.0 dictionary upgrade will include thousands of new Thai words suggested by dictionary users over the past three years, as well as all the features, categories, and vocabulary of our Thai Phrasebook app.
+That means you will get Full-Text Power Search, thousands of complete, ready-to-use customizable talking phrases divided into 250+ practical categories like "Hotel," "Ordering Food," "Renting a Place," and "Price Haggling," and a Favorites feature that lets you save and organize words and phrases you are learning.
+This 2.0 dictionary release will also solve the crash problems with Android 6 accessibility so you don't need to use our workaround, it will entirely remove dependence on the menubutton that has confused many users, and it will remove the issue with Google Play Licensing that caused license failure for some users.
 We expect to release the 2.0 dictionary in 2016.

 Check out a sneak preview of our major 2.0 dictionary release!

 UPDATE: You can try our 2.0 beta release on your device right now, as explained on this page.

 150,000+ entries, plus an additional 28,000 place name entries (not counted above) that help you to pinpoint geographical locations in Thailand.